Haivision/srt/docs/statistics.md

 ## Summary Table

 The table below provides a summary of SRT socket statistics: name, type, unit of measurement, data type, and whether it is calculated by the sender or receiver.
-See the section [Detailed Description](#detailed-description) for a detailed description of each statistic.

 There are three types of statistics:

 - **Accumulated:** the statistic is accumulated since the time an SRT socket has been created (after the successful call to `srt_connect(...)` or `srt_bind(...)` function), e.g., [pktSentTotal](#pktSentTotal), etc.,
 - **Interval-based:** the statistic is accumulated during a specified time interval (e.g., 100 milliseconds if SRT statistics is collected each 100 milliseconds) from the time an SRT socket has been created, e.g., [pktSent](#pktSent), etc. The value of the statistic can be reset by calling the `srt_bstats(..., int clear)` function with `clear = 1`,
 - **Instantaneous:** the statistic is obtained at the moment the `srt_bstats()` function is called, e.g., [msRTT](#msRTT), etc.

+See sections [Accumulated Statistics](#accumulated-statistics), [Interval-Based Statistics](#interval-based-statistics), and [Instantaneous Statistics](#instantaneous-statistics) for a detailed description of each statistic.

 | Statistic                                           | Type of Statistic | Unit of Measurement | Available for Sender | Available for Receiver | Data Type |